 4. PowerA Enhanced

 The PowerA Enhanced wired controller is nearly an exact copy of the controller that Microsoft ships out with the Xbox One console.
-This should come as no surprise considering it is an officially licensed controller.
 At less than half the price of the real thing, this makes the PowerA Enhanced attractive for a secondary controller.
-Unfortunately, cutting cost down means omitting wireless capability.
-That being said, you wont have to worry about charging any batteries.
+Unfortunately, cutting costs down means omitting wireless capability.
+That being said, you won’t have to worry about charging any batteries.

-In addition to being super affordable and feeling like the real thing, the PowerA Enhanced has a few other tricks up its sleeve.
-It has two trigger buttons on the underside of the controller that are easily programmable on the fly.
+In addition to being super affordable, the PowerA Enhanced has two trigger buttons on the underside of the controller that are easily programmable on the fly.
 Furthermore, the PowerA Enhanced controller comes in a wide variety of colors.